mhansen/graphviz-docs/content/en/docs/attrs/comment.md

 types:
 - string
 used_by: ENG
+description: Comments are inserted into output
 ---
-Comments are inserted into output.
-Device-dependent
+Device-dependent.

 {{< dot_card header="Example">}}